branscha/lib-scripty/docs/man-create-command-libraries.md

 ### 11. Parameter Mapping

-Again, these annotations are here to delegate the parameter mapping to the Scripty engine.
+These annotations are here to delegate the parameter mapping to the Scripty engine.
 Since Scripty is aware of the command line structure, it can map the parameters to the parameters of the command implementation.

 #### 11.1.
 Annotations